cyberark/conjur-api-go/README.md

 # Installation

-Clone or use Golang dependency manage of choice
+Clone or use Golang dependency manager of choice

 # Usage